by-student-2017/Akai-KKR-HEA-examples/README.txt

   ./specx < in/CoCrFeNi_lat
   cat ./data/CoCrFeNi.info
-  (lattice constant (bohr), total energy (Ry), total spin moment) use lattice oonstant of most low energy.
+  (lattice constant (bohr), total energy (Ry), total spin moment) use lattice constant of most low energy.
   Normally, the calculated lattice constant differs from the experimental value by about 3%.
 ---------- ---------- ---------- ---------- ---------- ---------- ---------- ----------
 CrMnFeCoNi